NNA's standing committees are where peer-to-peer interactions happen. Committees are open to any staff or board member of an NNA member organization.

 - The promotion of the value and effectiveness of the NeighborWorks® Network; and

 - Advocacy for strategic resources and programmatic support to ensure financial viability and successful outcomes.

-The Internal Policy Committee works to inform and shape NeighborWorks® America policies and resource allocation to the benefit of the membership.
-The committee works to be the voice and advocate of the NeighborWorks® Network organizations to NeighborWorks® America.
-Recent projects include:
+The NNA Internal Policy Committee works to inform and shape NeighborWorks America policies and resource allocation to the benefit of the membership.
+The committee works to be the voice and advocate of the NeighborWorks Network organizations to NeighborWorks America.
+Past projects include:

-- provided network input on the selections of CEO and COO of NeighborWorks America, as well as internal processes and protocols that impact all NeighborWorks organizations
+- Provided network input on the selections of CEO, COO, CFO and CIO of NeighborWorks America, as well as internal processes and protocols that impact all NeighborWorks organizations

-NNA's Lending Committee was created to create a peer-to-peer sharing space to our members who are involved in providing lending to their communities.
+The NNA Lending Committee was created to provide a space for peer-to-peer sharing by our members who are involved in providing lending to their communities.
 The NNA Lending Committee’s work explores lending capital pools, including regional and national opportunities; collaborating with NeighborWorks America to provide a tool box of lending best practices, including replicable policies and procedures as well as the information on the formation of a lending line of business.
 The committee also addresses various lending-specific regulations and proposed rules affecting our networking including the Community Reinvestment Act (CRA), Qualified Mortgages (QM), FHFA, HUD, and GSEs.